Day one of Japan’s Rally Hokkaido was dominated by Indian driver Gaurav Gill driving an MRF Tyres Skoda S2000.

 Proton driver Alister McRae tried his best to stay in touch with the MRF Skoda, but was forced to back off in the afternoon when the S2000 engine started to get hot.
 The Scotsmen’s challenge and any hope of retaining his championship ended early on Day 2 when the engine finally cried enough.

 That left Gill with a seemingly easy run to victory, but then he too suffered mechanical problems, the Skoda’s clutch failing at the start of stage SS15.

-With the three S2000 cars out of the event, it was Yuya Sumiyama’s turn to take the lead in his Group N Cusco Mitsubishi Lancer Evo 10.
+With the three very fast S2000 cars out of the event, it was Yuya Sumiyama’s turn to take the lead in his Group N Cusco Mitsubishi Lancer Evo 10.
 The Japanese driver held onto to the top spot to the finish, winning the APRC category and taking maximum points in his bid to win back the Asia Cup.